Listed Buildings and Conservation Area

 An Owner’s responsibility

 If you are the owner of a Listed Building or come into possession of one, you are tasked with ensuring that the property is maintained in a reasonable state of repair.
 All the information you require is contained within Pembrokeshire County Council’s Listed Buildings – Advice to Property Owners Leaflet.
 Please follow the link to obtain information regarding Listed Building Consent, unauthorized works, repairs and grants.
-You can also refer to the Cadw Listed Building Consent Leaflet.

 Remember: It is a criminal offence to carry out any unauthorised works to a statutory listed building without first acquiring the necessary Listed Building Consent.